If Your Business Includes You and at Least One Employee

 - If they purchase a health plan through the Marketplace, they may be eligible for a premium tax credit, but may also lose the contribution to any health benefits plan your company may offer.

-Provide employees with an SBC.
-The Summary of Benefits and Coverage (SBC) explains your company health plan coverage and what it costs, so your employees can better understand and evaluate their health insurance options.
+Provide employees with a Summary of Benefits and Coverage (SBC).
+The SBC explains your company health plan coverage and what it costs, so your employees can better understand and evaluate their health insurance options.
 If your plan is self-funded, the obligation to provide the SBC falls squarely on your shoulders.
 Failure to provide the SBC could result in a penalty.
-(If your plan is fully insured, your issuer will likely provide the SBC.)
+(If your plan is fully insured, your issuer will likely provide the SBC).

 Determine how to handle premium rebates.
 Under ACA, insurance companies must spend at least 80% of a small business’ premium dollars on medical care.
 If they fail to do so, insurers must rebate their policyholders.

-Limit employees’ health FSA and HSA contributions.
-Does your company offer employees a health Flexible Spending Arrangement (FSA)?
-If so, the maximum employee contribution is now $2,500 per year.
-(This cap applies to elective employee contributions, not to your employer contributions.)
-In addition, new contribution limits apply to HSAs in 2014 — generally $3,300 for those covered by a qualifying self-only high-deductible health plan, and $6,550 for those covered by a qualifying family high-deductible health plan.
+Limit employees’ health Flexible Spending Arrangement (FSA) and Health Savings Account (HSA) contributions.
+Does your company offer employees a FSA?
+If so, the maximum employee contribution is now $2,650 per year.
+(This cap applies to elective employee contributions, not to your employer contribution.)
+In addition, new contribution limits apply to HSAs in 2018 — $3,450 for those covered by a qualifying self-only high-deductible health plan, and $6,850 for those covered by a qualifying family high-deductible health plan.

 Increase Medicare withholding on wages.
 The employee portion of the Medicare Part A Hospital Insurance tax is now 2.35% on wages and compensation of over $200,000 for single filers and $250,000 for married joint filers.
 It’s your obligation to withhold this additional tax on wages above those thresholds.
 (The employer portion of the tax remains unchanged at 1.45%.)

 Cover eligible employees within 90 days.
-Beginning January 1, 2014, employees who are eligible for employer-provided health coverage will not have to wait more than 90 days to get on your plan.
+Employees who are eligible for employer-provided health coverage will not have to wait more than 90 days to get on your plan.

 Optimize your workplace wellness program.
-Under the Affordable Care Act, the incentive you may offer your staff as part of an employee wellness program has increased to 30 percent of the total premium cost of the employee’s coverage (up from 20 percent).
+Under the Affordable Care Act, the incentive you may offer your staff as part of an employee wellness program has increased to 30% of the total premium cost of the employee’s coverage (up from 20%).

-You also may be able to use an incentive of as much as 50 percent of the total premium cost with respect to certain qualifying tobacco cessation programs.
+You may also be able to use an incentive of as much as 50% of the total premium cost with respect to certain qualifying tobacco cessation programs.
 If you’re considering offering such a program, the program needs to comply with applicable rules.